sady-2019/demo-repository/README.md

 # Demo

-Some text here as description
+Some text here as description.
+Added new line as correction to earlier documents.